bclynch/pomb-old/README.md

 - Auth validation for certain routes to check logged in state (post create, favorites, profile, etc)
 - Would like to add some tracking measures.
 Similar to gizmodo can display views, favs, and comments on posts
     - Google analytics required as well https://github.com/angulartics/angulartics2
-- Would like to mod the categories a bit.
-Similar to bikepacking.com in that you can have broader features for topics.
-Probably backpacking, biking, travel, join, etc. Gear would be a subset for ea category.

 #### Analytics